Skip to main content

 13. Should I submit Letters of Reference?

-No, Letters of Reference will not be accepted.
+No. Letters of Reference will not be accepted.

 14. How does the NIH Director's Transformative Research Award application content differ from a conventional R01 application?

-Towards the objective of funding the best possible science, an anonymized review process is being piloted for this program.
+Towards the objective of funding the best possible science, an anonymized review process is being piloted for this initiative.
 Therefore, a significant difference is that the Specific Aims and Research Strategy sections of the Research Plan must not contain information that reveals the identify of participating investigators or individuals.

 Transformative Research AwardConventional R01